flutter/website/src/codelabs/implicit-animations.md

 ```

 {{site.alert.secondary}}
-  Notice that you only need to set the start and end values of `opacity`.
+  Only set the start and end values of `opacity`.
   The `AnimatedOpacity` widget manages everything in between.
 {{site.alert.end}}